caitlynbakery/My_Shop/docs/user_input.md

 You can check whether the form is valid using a method called validate() on the current state of your form.
 If the form is not valid then I return nothing.

+My _saveForm method is called when I press the save IconButton in my screen.
+This method checks to see if the product should be updated or created anew.
+If the _editedProduct id exists, then we know that the user wants to update the product and I call the updateProduct method from products.dart.
+Otherwise, when there isn't an id, then I call addProduct() to create a new product.

 ```dart
   void _saveForm() {
     final isValid = _form.currentState.validate();